 Features of Federal student loans

-There are several benefits of federal student loans which are given below.
+The several features of federal student loans are given below.

 1- Flexibility in repayment options